rgwch/mikrorest/docs/classes/MikroRest.md

 `ServerResponse`\<`IncomingMessage`\>

+The server response

 ##### body?

 `any`

+The response body

 ##### code?

 `number` = `200`

-response status code, default is 200
+Response status code, default is 200

 ##### headers?

-optional headers to set (key-value pairs).
+Optional headers to set (key-value pairs).
 Content-Type is set automatically to "application/json"

 #### Returns